-Proposals for the redevelopment of commercial buildings and land at 2-3, Drayton Green Road, as shown on the Policies Map, will be supported, provided:
+Proposals for the redevelopment of commercial buildings and land at 2 - 3, Drayton Green Road, as shown on the Policies Map, should:

-- i.
-The scheme creates an appropriate connection and improved public realm between the station and the Broadway, comprising active frontage retail or commercial use on the ground floor and residential above; and - ii.
-The building height and massing match the adjoining buildings and are no higher than Thornberry House. - 5.26.
-The site is at the southern end of Drayton Green Road on the western side and includes the corner building on the Drayton Green Road/Broadway junction, a parade of four shops, three of which are single storey, with the fourth being two storey and a strip of land that was previously a rear garden but is now a car park area. - 5.27.
+i. create an appropriate connection and improved public realm between the station and the Broadway, comprising active frontage retail or commercial use on the ground floor and residential above; and ii. secure high quality development which respects the height and massing of adjoining buildings, the prominent location on a corner site at Broadway and proximity to the Nat West Bank building.

+- 5.26.
+The site is at the southern end of Drayton Green Road on the western side and includes the corner building on the Drayton Green Road/ Broadway junction, a parade of four shops, three of which are single storey, with the fourth being two storey and a strip of land that was previously a rear garden but is now a car park area. - 5.27.
 The site is within close proximity to The Broadway and is not currently in keeping with the local scale of surrounding buildings.